Chart Color Schemes

 Health performance in Gloucester is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Gloucester faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is extremely low at approximately 45% of the total population (~1,446 people), compared to 51.9% across Rest of NSW and the national average of 55.7%.
+Gloucester faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high among younger and older age cohorts alike.
+Private health cover is extremely low, at approximately 45% of the total population (around 1,446 people), compared to 51.9% across Regional NSW and a national average of 55.7%.

-The most common medical conditions are arthritis (impacting 12.1% of residents) and mental health issues (8.8%), while 58.1% declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 36.3% of residents aged 65 and over (1,160 people), higher than the 23.4% in Rest of NSW.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 12.1% and 8.8% of residents respectively.
+Conversely, 58.1% of residents claim to be completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+The area has a higher proportion of residents aged 65 and over, at 36.9% (around 1,179 people), compared to 23.4% in Regional NSW.
+National rankings for this age group are even higher than the general population.

 Frequently Asked Questions - Health